MAKING A JUST SOCIETY

 Research-based perspectives from MIT's humanistic faculty

-The MIT and Slavery Project
+MIT and the Legacy of Slavery

-Undergraduate Course, Community Dialogues, Media
+Undergraduate Research Course, Community Dialogues, Media

-Revolving Selections from the Just Society series
+Selections from the Just Society series

 Malick Ghachem; photo by Jon Sachs